Carsey School of Public Policy: Research Centers and Programs

 The Carsey School oversees or contributes to a variety of programs and research centers, including the Center for Demography, the Center for Engaged Communities, New Hampshire Listens, the Center for Impact Finance, the Center for Social Policy in Practice, and the Changemaker Collaborative.

 Center for Demography

 Population change exerts a significant impact on communities, families, and institutions.
 The Center for Demography engages in demographic research to inform public policy.
 Senior Demographer Kenneth Johnson is a regular go-to for major media outlets and policy groups because of his expertise and ability to explain demographic information to a broad audience.

 Center for Engaged Communities

 The Center for Engaged Communities is the home of NH Listens and expanding research on civic health and social trust.
 EnCo bridges the gap between people and policy.
 The Center supports communities and organizations in building strong pathways for civic participation, skills for navigating controversy, and reliable information to guide the way.
 In 2017, NH Listens received an American Civic Collaboration Award, a Civvy, for its efforts to strengthen communities.

-Center for Impact Finance

-The Center for Impact Finance addresses income and wealth inequality and increases access to capital for under-served communities through research, training, and practitioner driven solutions.
-With a successful track record of working within communities and as respected national thought leaders in the field, the Center conducts original applied research, develops initiatives, designs programs, and implements financing products, projects, and policies that address societal challenges.